Blaizzy/mlx-embeddings/docs/Manpage.md

 : If set, `brew install` *`formula|cask`* will not upgrade *`formula|cask`* if it is installed but outdated.

-`HOMEBREW_NO_INSTALLED_DEPENDENTS_CHECK`

-: If set, do not check for broken linkage of dependents or outdated dependents after installing, upgrading or reinstalling formulae.
-This will result in fewer dependents (and their dependencies) being upgraded or reinstalled but may result in more breakage from running `brew install` *`formula`* or `brew upgrade` *`formula`*.

 `HOMEBREW_NO_UPDATE_REPORT_NEW`

 : If set, `brew update` will not show the list of newly added formulae/casks.